Fire and Aviation

 Birds and bees, and bear and native fish

-Visit this link for the "Minerals & Geology Management" Web Page.
-Our programs help facilitate the energy, mineral and geologic activities that take place within your national forests.
+Visit U.S. Forest Service "Minerals & Geology Management" web page.
+Agency programs help facilitate the energy, mineral and geologic activities that take place within your national forests.